-Funds from other agencies and/or grant programs (except funds from the Ministry of Forests, Lands & Natural Resource Operations) can constitute all or part of the community contribution.
+Funds from other agencies and/or grant programs (except funds from the MFLNRORD) can constitute all or part of the community contribution.

 However, it is important to note that other grant programs may fund some activities that are not eligible under SWPI.
 Therefore, when accounting for project costs covered by other grant programs, only those activities that are outlined in Section 4 can be included.
+Eligible project cost of \$100,000 10% = \$10,000 Revenue of \$25,000 Excess revenue = \$15,000 Net project cost is \$85,000